 The current release version 0.9 covers a list of 1,016 concepts across 107 languages of Northern Eurasia, with a focus on Uralic and Indo-European, but also including all the language families conveniently summarized as Altaic/Transeurasian and Paleosiberian, a selection of Caucasian languages, some major contact languages from adjacent families, as well as the most well-known isolates of Northern Eurasia.

 IMPORTANT: The current versions of the wordlists have been compiled by non-experts based on available resources, and are therefore guaranteed to contain many errors and inaccuracies.
 Therefore, they are not adequate for use as a primary reference or data source for any of the languages concerned, but only in computational frameworks where some noise can be dealt with.
-The next major version (planned for spring 2020) will contain at least 80 additional languages, a first batch of etymological annotations for the larger families, as well as many updates and corrections based on the feedback of experts and native speakers.
+The next major version (planned for autumn 2020) will contain at least 80 additional languages, a first batch of etymological annotations for the larger families, as well as many updates and corrections based on the feedback of experts and native speakers.